Giraudo's sentence reduced in Calciopoli case

 In December 2009, the four defendants in the Calciopoli case were sentenced on charges of criminal association aimed at committing sports fraud.

-In the appeal ruling, Giraudo was aquitted of two charges of sports fraud on grounds of insufficient proof.
+In the appeal ruling, Giraudo was acquitted of two charges of sports fraud on the grounds of insufficient evidence.
+The charge of criminal association remained, along with one charge of sports fraud - concerning Juve's 2-1 win over Udinese in 2004-05.

-"Beyond the two acquittals obtained, we're very disappointed and surprised by today's decision,'' Giraudo's lawyers, Massimo Krogh and Michele Galasso, told the ANSA news agency.
+"Beyond the two acquittals obtained, we're very disappointed and surprised by today's decision,'' Giraudo's lawyers, Massimo Krogh and Michele Galasso, said in a statement.
 "We will wait for the sentence's reasons to be published and we will certainly appeal to the Court of Cassation.''

-The Court of Cassation is Italy's top criminal court and the third and final level of justice.
+The Court of Cassation is Italy's top criminal court and the final level of appeal.

 At the heart of Calciopoli were allegations that Giraudo and fellow Juventus executive Luciano Moggi created a network of contacts with Italian football federation officials to influence refereeing assignments and arrange for key players in other teams to be booked ahead of matches with the Turin club.